 Purring is often associated with happy cats, but could purring mean something else?
 Actually, yes, as cats have been shown to purr when they are in pain or otherwise stressed — it’s why cats purr in the most unlikely of scenarios, such as when giving birth, or at the vets.
 So, as well as being a sign of affection, purring can be a calming mechanism that helps cats to calm down, soothe stress and tension.

 If you do have any concerns about your cat's health, then do seek advice from a vet.
-Remember, if you’re a TrustedHousesitters member you can access free vet care advice, day or night, by calling our dedicated Vet Advice Line.
+Remember, if you’re a TrustedHousesitters member you can access free 24/7 expert veterinary advice while on a sit, simply by calling your dedicated Vet Advice Line.

 Do cats purr to heal themselves?